NexusMutual/sdk/.github/ISSUE_TEMPLATE/product-listing-request.md

 ---
 name: Product Listing Request
 about: Request a new product listing or edits to an existing product.
-title: "[listing] Product Listing Request"
+title: '[listing] Product Listing Request'
 labels: listing
-projects: ["NexusMutual/8"]
+projects: ['NexusMutual/8']
 assignees: ''
 ---

 ## Instructions:

 1. Make a copy of the [New Product Listing Spreadsheet](https://docs.google.com/spreadsheets/d/1KugFl4qv9plCtFXfRgd5Ip0bXpAiZo6Yqm8CnWEBOUg/edit#gid=1512129648) and give the engineering team edit permissions
 2. Fill the copy New Product Listing Spreadsheet accordingly and link it to the **New Product Listing Spreadsheet** section below
 3. Replace <PRODUCT_NAME> and fill the fields
 4. Copy the <PRODUCT_NAME> section and repeat step 3 for each new product
-4. Delete this **Instructions** section before submitting the Product Listing Request issue
+5. Delete this **Instructions** section before submitting the Product Listing Request issue

 # Product Listing Request